brisa-build/brisa/docs/02-building-your-application/01-routing/03-linking-and-navigating.md

 description: Learn how navigation works in Brisa.
 ---

-Brisa works with MPA, so we will use the native HTML navigation and you can use the `a` tag directly:
+Brisa works with MPA like SPA thanks to [View Transitions](https://github.com/WICG/view-transitions/blob/main/explainer.md), so we will use the native HTML navigation and you can use the `a` tag directly:

 ```jsx
 export default function Home() {